skeeto/skewer-mode/README.md

  1. Load the dependencies
  2. Load `skewer-mode.el`
  3. Start the HTTP server (`httpd-start`)
- 4. Put your HTML document under the root (`httpd-root`)
- 5. Include jQuery and `/skewer` as scripts (see `example.html`)
+ 4. Include jQuery and "http://localhost:8080/skewer" as scripts (see example.html and check your `httpd-port`)
- 6. Visit the document from your browser
+ 5. Visit the document from your browser

-If your document isn't a static page but is instead hosted by its own server, you can still skewer the page.
-See CORS support below.
+Skewer fully supports CORS so the document need not be hosted by Emacs itself.
+A Greasemonkey userscript is provided for injecting Skewer into any arbitrary page you're visiting without needing to modify the page on the host.
+More information below.

 ### Browser Support